txace/icd10-ansi/readme.md

 2. On the Update Additional Parameters Screen, enter your Bill Parameter File name under Add Parm 1.
 The example below, the bill parameter name is MCODX10

 ![AnsiWrap Menu Additional Parm Setup](https://github.com/txace/txace-images/blob/master/ansiwrap-menu-additional-setup.png)

+*NOTE* Step 2 is optional if you use either the nsa837p5parm or promptforparm options of the AnsiWrap Script.

 #### Tracing & Logging